SamPenrose/fxa-fxos/dependencies.md

 | 935234 | gecko    | warner   |
 | 936146 | gecko    | jedp     | warner? <>?
 | 936487 | META     | TBD      | (this is the disable flag)

+shane and olav doing front end, borja and sergi reviewing